AntanasMurelis/PnuPred/README.md

 ## Methodology

-### Interoperable Framework
+### Interpretable Framework
-To facilitate the interoperability of various CNN models, we have designed a unified interface for training and evaluation.
+To facilitate the interpretability of various CNN models, we have designed a unified interface for training and evaluation.
 This interface allows seamless switching between models and easy comparison of their performance.
 The framework is designed to handle popular CNN architectures such as 2-layer CNN, ResNet, and MobileNet.

 ### CNN Models
 For this project, we have chosen to focus on the following CNN models: